nipraxis/textbook/pages/the_problem.md

 We take that truth seriously here.
 We will show you how to build a simple-as-possible analysis of neuroimaging data *from the ground up*, using basic building blocks from general scientific libraries.
-Our idea is this: if there is some terrible disaster, and, for some reason, all the current FMRI analysis packages are lost, then you will not be lost.
+Our idea is this: if there is some terrible disaster, and, for some reason, all the current brain imaging analysis packages are lost, then you will not be lost.
 It would be inconvenient, and time-consuming, but you would say — "It's OK, I know what the analysis needs to do, I'll build my own, and I'll get others to help me do it".
 Why?
 Because you can create it, and you do understand it.

 Building teaches understanding, but we also care about making our work clear, and efficient.
 We want to get better and better at doing our analysis, and learning from the results.